Permutation Weighting: Experiments

+For the following simulation studies, we will examine only performance of simple weighting estimators for scalar-valued treatments, $E[Y(a)] \approx \sum_{i=1}^n y\hat{w}(a_i, \mathbf{x}_i) K(a_i, a)$.
+For binary treatments, $K(\cdot, \cdot)$ is an indicator for treatment status, while for continuous treatments, it is a kernel weighting term as analyzed in the context of doubly-robust estimators by~\citet{kennedy2016doublerobust}.
+This simple estimator is used in our evaluation to provide the most direct test of the efficacy of the various estimators of the weights.
+Appendix~\ref{app:more_sims} provides results for the doubly-robust estimators of \citet{kennedy2016doublerobust} as well as the estimation of weighted outcome regressions.
+These more complex evaluations do not differ in their substantive conclusions (i.e. rank-order and relative performance).
+Error is measured via integrated root mean squared error (IRMSE) as in \citet{kennedy2016doublerobust}, with $s$ indexing $S$ simulations and $\theta_s(a)$ being the unconditional expectation of a given potential outcome in a single simulation, $\E_s[Y(a)]$, i.e.,

-When permutation weighting is used, we perform 100 independent bootstraps to generate weights.
-Our evaluations center around two main classifiers: logistic regression and a gradient boosted decision trees.
-The former focuses on minimizing a log-loss and therefore the balance condition corresponds to minimization of a the Jensen-Shannon divergence.
+That is, we take an average of RMSE weighted over the marginal probability of treatment.
+Following \citet{kennedy2016doublerobust}, we perform this evaluation over $\mathcal{A}^*$, the central 90\% of the distribution of $A$ (in the case of binary treatments, we evaluate over the entire support of $A$).
+We also evaluate the Integrated Mean Absolute Bias, which replaces the inner average with $\left|\frac{1}{S} \sum_{s=1}^S \{\hat{\theta}_s(a) - \theta_s(a)\}\right|$.
+When permutation weighting is used, we perform 100 independent iterations of the permutation procedure to generate weights.
+Our evaluations center around two main classifiers: logistic regression and gradient boosted decision trees.
+The former focuses on minimizing a log-loss and therefore the balance condition corresponds to minimization of the Jensen-Shannon divergence.
 The boosting model corresponds to an exponential loss \citep{lebanon2002boosting} which implies the minimization of the Hellinger divergence.
-Further descriptions of these correspondences are in appendix~\ref{app:table_of_losses}.
-Achieving equivalence to linear balancing methods using the permutation weighting framework entails the addition of an interaction term between $A$ and $X$ due to the different setup of the classification problem; otherwise, the linear classifier would only be able to account for differing marginal distributions of $A$ and $X$ (asymptotically, there are no such differences).
-As such, we include this interaction in all of the models we evaluate.
-In practice, this provides gains for estimating permutation weighting even under nonlinear models.
+Achieving equivalence to linear balancing methods using the permutation weighting framework entails the addition of an interaction term between ${A}$ and $\textbf{X}$ due to the different setup of the classification problem; otherwise, the linear classifier would only be able to account for differing marginal distributions of ${A}$ and $\textbf{X}$ (asymptotically, there are no such differences).
+We include this interaction in all of the models we evaluate.